All Episodes

 Here are the three.

-One, the they're just incompetent, they don't have a missile, it'll fly anywhere yet, and they tried three times and they all ended up in a drink in the Sea of Japan.
+And they tried three times and they all ended up in a drink in the Sea of Japan.

-They get the Chinese into orbit.
+They got the Chinese into orbit.

 Bill Clinton, big contributor.

-Now, you the second possibility here is that the uh North Koreans are playing a little sandbag, and they launched these missiles and destroyed them on purpose, making it look like they can't do diddly squat.
+Now, the second possibility here is that the North Koreans are playing a little sandbag, and they launched these missiles and destroyed them on purpose, making it look like they can't do diddly squat.

 You have to consider it.

-Now, what do you what you I know they may not have been up long enough for us to uh time not the times would not have we've not gonna announce it if we shut them down.
+Now, I know they may not have been up long enough for us to...

 That's the thing.